Backward Traceability in Functional Safety Requirements

 How do teams implement it in practice?

-Start with a simple matrix (e.g., Excel) that lists Item → Parent → Rationale.
-For larger programs, use a requirements tool and automate orphan checks in reviews/CI.
+Start with a simple matrix (e.g. Excel) that lists Item → Parent → Rationale.
+For larger programmes, use a requirements tool and automate orphan checks in reviews and CI.

 We use cookies